What is the NMC Bill?

 The Standing Committee

-The MNC Bill in its earlier form was referred to a Parliamentary Standing Committee by the Lok Sabha after some 2.9 lakh doctors of the country had threatened to go on a 12 hour long strike protesting it.
+The NMC Bill in its earlier form was referred to a Parliamentary Standing Committee by the Lok Sabha after some 2.9 lakh doctors of the country had threatened to go on a 12 hour-long strike protesting it.
 The Chairperson of the standing committee was asked to present its recommendations before the lower house of the parliament.

 At the time of moving the Bill in parliament, the new Union Health Minister Dr Harsh Vardhan informed that 40 of the 56 recommendations made by the parliamentary panel were fully accepted.
 Nine points were rejected, while seven were partially accepted.